munterfi/bgpy/README.rst

   parent script is terminated, the server process continues to run in the background.
-* Send Python objects between the server and client processes (stored in a :code:`dict`) without worrying about authentication, python object serialization, setting up server and client sockets, message length, and chunksize in the network buffer.
+* Send Python objects between the server and client processes (stored in a :code:`dict`) without worrying about authentication, Python object serialization, setting up server and client sockets, message length, and chunksize in the network buffer.
 * Due to the socket-based communication between server and client, it is